About » School Policies and Procedures

 At Vintage Magnet:

-1. Parent volunteers must sign in and pick up a volunteer badge in the main office. once cleared by the District (see Guidelines below).
+1. Parent volunteers must sign in and pick up a volunteer badge in the main office, once cleared by the District.
 Also, a volunteer must sign out and turn in their volunteer badge in the main office.
+For more information on how to become a volunteer, go to Volunteering Opportunities

 2. For the safety of all staff and students; babies, toddlers and non-Vintage students should remain at home while their parents are on campus volunteering or serving in a leadership capacity.